zgornel/DataLinter/README.md

 ## License

-This code has an GPLv3 license.
+This code has an MIT license.

 ## Reporting Bugs